Marcus Lovingood

-Marcus Anthony Lovingood (born July 19, 1985) is an American new media producer, political activist, internet entrepreneur, and former candidate for the Los Angeles City Council in the 14th District.
-In 2012, Lovingood appeared on Bravo's 'Start-Ups: Silicon Valley and is also known for his work on the 2012 United States presidential election of President Barack Obama by founding the Pride PAC, the first LGBT-based Super Political Action Committee.
+Marcus Anthony Lovingood is an American new media producer, political activist, internet entrepreneur, and former candidate for the Los Angeles City Council's 14th district.
+In 2012, Lovingood appeared on Bravo's Start-Ups: Silicon Valley.
+He is the founder of Pride PAC, the first LGBT-based super PAC.

-Startups: Silicon Valley
+Start-Ups: Silicon Valley

-In 2011, Lovingood was cast on the first season of Bravo's 'Start-Ups: Silicon Valley for his work as the founder and CEO of Futureleap Media.
+In 2011, Lovingood was cast on the first season of Bravo's Start-Ups: Silicon Valley for his work as the founder and CEO of Futureleap Media.
 The show was marketed as one of the first reality shows with a "tech spin" where "Bravo will follow young Silicon Valley entrepreneurs as they break into the world's greatest startup hub."
 The show was executive produced by Randi Zuckerberg, sister to Facebook's Mark Zuckerberg.
 The show had only one season and was not renewed due to low viewership.

 Pride PAC

 On February 13, 2012, Lovingood launched the Pride PAC in San Francisco, California with the aim to raise $1,000,000 to aid in President Barack Obama's re-election.
 The Pride PAC was billed as being "dedicated to raising money online, and to using social media and offline events to turn out the gay community across the country to re-elect Obama."